 Dr. Sian Proctor is a commercial astronaut, geoscience professor, artist, author, and science communicator.
 She became the first woman commercial spaceship pilot on the SpaceX Inspiration4 spaceflight.
 On September 15, 2021, as pilot of the Inspiration4's SpaceX Crew Dragon capsule, Proctor became the first African-American woman to pilot a spaceship spending 3-days in orbit.
 She is also the first African American commercial astronaut and received her FAA commercial astronaut wings in 2021.
 She was also the education outreach officer for the first Hawai’i Space Exploration Analog and Simulation (HI-SEAS) Mission.

 Post-Inspiration4, Sian Proctor has become a noted afrofurist artist, poet and author with her company Space2inspire.
 Proctor is the first African American astronaut to paint in space.
 She is a geoscience professor with the Maricopa Community Colleges where she specializes in teaching sustainability and the science of disasters.
 She is currently serving as a member of the National Space Council Users’ Advisory Group (UAG) under Vice President Harris and is assigned to the STEM workforce and Climate Change subcommittees.

-Her motto is called Space2inspire where she encourages people to use their unique, one-of-a-kind strengths, and passion to inspire those within their reach and beyond.
-She believes that we need to actively strive for a J.E.D.I. space: a just, equitable, diverse, and inclusive space as we advance human spaceflight.
+Her motto is Space2inspire where she encourages people to use their unique strengths and passion to inspire those within their reach and beyond.
+She believes that we need to actively strive for a just, equitable, diverse, and inclusive (J.E.D.I.) space as we advance human spaceflight.